nansa93/Bank_Customer_Churn_Analysis/README.md

 There are 10,000 total customers connected to the bank.

-Churn Rate is 20.37 % .Which is higher than the healthy range , churn rate of 5-7% annually is considered average in the banking industry.
+20% is the churn rate.
+In the banking industry, an annual churn rate of 5-7% is considered normal, and this is greater than the healthy range.
-So the bank should consider this as the serious problem and take necessary actions.
+Therefore, the bank needs to take the proper action and treat this as a severe issue.